ZetaMap/paintinsky/README.md

 # Paintinsky for Numworks and PC
 This library is an wrapper of kandinsky library and add lot of draw methods.

-**Note:** if you read the code you risk not understanding anything, it's normal the library has been designed to be as optimized and small as possible, hence this somewhat strange syntax.
+**Note 1:** if you read the code you risk not understanding anything, it's normal the library has been designed to be as optimized and small as possible, hence this somewhat strange syntax.
+**Note 2:** gp, sp, fr and ds are just kandinsky's functions with a shortened name to take as little storage as possible.
+So there is no need to import kandinsky after this library, you can use these functions.

+**WARNING:** Compress algorithm of method get_screen() is under in development so don't use it for moment.

-### Usable content
+## Usable content
 #### Public methods

 **get_hpixel():**: